Two Ways to Learn

 For this lesson, I'll demonstrate the key principle for creating a likeness.
 We often believe that if we can render the tiny subtleties of the features just right, we'll achieve a likeness and spend hours rendering with poor results.
 The way to actually achieve a likeness will be surprisingly simple!

 Portrait Drawing requires a firm commitment but also great enthusiasm and fun.
 My final lecture and demonstrations will show you how four simple principles of composition can make the difficulties of portrait drawing cease to be a frustration and turn into a great joy!

 MEET YOUR INSTRUCTOR

-Nathan Fowkes is a veteran entertainment industry artist with credits on 11 feature films including The Prince of Egypt, Spirit, several projects within the Shrek Universe, How to Train Your Dragon, The Legend of Puss in Boots and Rio2.
-Nathan's upcoming projects are animated feature films from Disney, Blue Sky Studios and Paramount Animation.
+Nathan Fowkes is a veteran entertainment industry artist with credits on 12 animated feature films including DreamWorks Animation’s The Prince of Egypt, Spirit, several projects within the Shrek Universe, How to Train Your Dragon, Blue Sky’s Rio 2, Ferdinand and Wonder Park from Paramount Animation and development art for Disney’s Raya and the Last Dragon.